ibm-cloud-docs/key-protect/FAQs.md

 If you have existing keys in a service instance, those keys will continue to require only a single authorization to be deleted.
-If you want to enable those keys for dual authorization, you can use the Key Protect APIs to [set dual authorization policies for those individual keys](/docs/key-protect?topic=key-protect-set-dual-auth-key-policy).
+If you want to enable those keys for dual authorization, you can use the
+{{site.data.keyword.keymanagementserviceshort}} APIs to
+[set dual authorization policies for those individual keys](/docs/key-protect?topic=key-protect-set-dual-auth-key-policy).

 ## Can I disable a dual authorization settings for my service instance?